Brown thrasher: Description

 The brown thrasher is bright reddish-brown above with thin, dark streaks on its buffy underparts.
 It has a whitish-colored chest with distinguished teardrop-shaped markings on its chest.
 Its long, rufous tail is rounded with paler corners, and eyes are a brilliant yellow.
 Its bill is brownish, long, and curves downward.
 Both male and females are similar in appearance.
 The juvenile appearance of the brown thrasher from the adult is not remarkably different, except for plumage texture, indiscreet upper part markings, and the irises having an olive color.

 The brown thrasher is a fairly large passerine, although it is generally moderate in size for a thrasher, being distinctly larger than the sage thrasher (Oreoscoptes montanus) but similar or somewhat smaller in size than the more brownish Toxostoma species found further west.
 Adults measure around 23.5 to 30.5 cm long with a wingspan of 29 to 33 cm, and weigh 61 to 89 g, with an average of 68 g.
 Among standard measurements, the wing chord is 9.5 to 11.5 cm, the tail is 10.9 to 14.1 cm, the culmen is 2.2 to 2.9 cm and the tarsus is 3.2 to 3.6 cm.
 There are two subspecies: the 'brown thrasher' (T. rufum rufum), which lies in the eastern half of Canada and the United States, and the 'western brown thrasher' (T. rufum longicauda (Baird, 1858)), which resides in the central United States east of the Rocky Mountains and southern central Canada.
 The western brown thrasher is distinguished by a more cinnamon upper part, whiter wing bars, and darker breast spots than T.rufum rufum.

 The lifespan of the brown thrasher varies on a year-to-year basis, as the rate of survival the first year is 35%, 50% in between the second and third year, and 75% between the third and fourth year.
 Disease and exposure to cold weather are among contributing factors for the limits of the lifespan.
 However, the longest lived thrasher in the wild is 12 years, and relatively the same for ones in captivity.

 Similar species

 The similar-looking long-billed thrasher has a significantly smaller range.
 It has a gray head and neck, and has a longer bill than the brown thrasher.
 The brown thrasher's appearance is also strikingly similar to the wood thrush, the bird that it is usually mistaken for.
-However, the wood thrush has dark spots on its under parts rather than the brown thrashers' streaks, has dark eyes, shorter tail, a shorter, straighter bill (with the head generally more typical of a thrush) and is a smaller bird.
+However, the wood thrush has dark rounded spots on its under parts rather than the brown thrashers' elongated streaks, has dark eyes, shorter tail, a shorter, straighter bill (with the head generally more typical of a thrush), and is a smaller bird.